 - Functional Programming

-- Domain Specific Languages for code generation and testing
+- Domain Specific Languages for modeling, validation and code

-- Testing and debugging expert: strong intuitive feel of how
+- Testing and debugging: strong intuitive feel of how things go

-- Build automation and source control (git, darcs, SVN, CVS)
+- Build automation (make, redo) and source control (git, darcs, SVN, CVS)

 - Broad understanding of algorithms and eager to learn new

-- Mapping a problem across the abstraction stack: FPGA (custom
+- Mapping a problem across the platform stack: FPGA (FSM + CPU

-CPU + state machines), assembly, C, OS layers, high level
+design), assembly, C, OS layers, high level languages, code